phalcon-orphanage/docs/en/reference/events.rst

 ---------------------------------------
 You can create components in your application that trigger events to a EventsManager.
 As a consequence, there may exist listeners that react to these events when generated.
 In the following example we're creating a component called "MyComponent".
-This component is EventsManager aware, when its method "someTask" is executed it triggers two events to any listener in the EventsManager:
+This component is EventsManager aware; when its method "someTask" is executed it triggers two events to any listener in the EventsManager:

 .. code-block:: php